changi67/tikidebpackage/README.md

-Tiki Debian Package
+#Tiki Debian Package

-<h1>How to build new pacakage</h1>
+##How to build new pacakage

-*Extract tiki archive in a folder
+* Extract tiki archive in a folder
-*Copy debian folder in it
+* Copy debian folder in it
-*run dch -i to add a new version in changelog *dpkg-buildpackage
+* run dch -i to add a new version in changelog
+* dpkg-buildpackage

+##Test for newest version
+uscan --no-download --verbose